HIS4235 – Modern Global Society: Its History and Historiography

 To qualify for the exam, students are required to

-• a) submit a comprehensive bibliography on the topic of the course paper (individual work)
+a) submit a proposal and a draft on the topic of the course paper (individual work)

 Examination